billscofield/HuaWei/linux/shell/at.md

         Times displayed will be in the format "Thu Feb 20 14:50:00 1997".

--c     cats the jobs listed on the command line to standard output.
+-c     **cats the jobs listed on the command line to standard output.**

+systemctl status atd

+---

+The result of the command specified by the at command will be printed to standard output (stdout) and standard error (stderr) streams, which by default are redirected to the user's email account.
+If the user does not have an email account set up, the output will be discarded.

+To redirect the output of the command to a file or another destination, you can use standard shell redirection operators such as >, >>, or 2>&1.